Steve Driehaus: Peace Corps

 In March 2011, Driehaus was selected for an approximately two and a half years tenure as the Peace Corps' director of HIV and AIDS education in Eswatini.
 This follows on his prior African Peace Corps experience as a volunteer.
 His wife and three children moved along with him.
 On June 29, 2011, he completed his staff training and was sworn in for service.

 Personal life

-Driehaus was raised in Green Township by H. Donald and Clare Driehaus, along with his seven siblings.
-He lived with his (now ex) wife, Lucienne, in Price Hill, Cincinnati.
+Driehaus was raised in Green Township by H. Donald and Clare Driehaus, along with his seven siblings..
 They are congregants at St. Teresa of Avila Catholic parish.
 His father, Don Driehaus, is a former Hamilton County Democratic Party co-chairman.

 He was succeeded in the Ohio House of Representatives by his sister Denise.
 Their father died on September 21, 2008, aged 75.

 In 2018, Driehaus launched GoodGovernmentGroup, a consulting firm based in Cincinnati.